 The site is open between February and November.

 The entry fee is relatively expensive but it is a big site with a lot to see so you get to see a lot for your money.
-It is a little bit cheaper if you book online in advance and entry is free of charge if you have a National Art Pass.
+It is a little bit cheaper if you pre-book your tickets online in advance and entry is free of charge if you have a National Art Pass.

 Your admission ticket is valid for one year, which means that you don’t need to fit everything into a single day.